Leonard Bernstein: 1918–1935: Early life and family

-In Leonard's early years, his main exposure to music was on Friday nights at Congregation Mishkan Tefila, in the Roxbury neighborhood of Boston.
 When Bernstein was 10 years old, his Aunt Clara, Samuel's sister, deposited her upright piano at their house.
 Young Bernstein asked for lessons and subsequently studied with a variety of piano teachers, including Helen Coates, who would later become his secretary.
 In the summers, the Bernstein family would retreat to their vacation home in Sharon, Massachusetts, where Leonard conscripted all the neighborhood children to put on shows, ranging from Bizet's Carmen to Gilbert and Sullivan's H.M.S.
 Pinafore.
 He and his two younger siblings, Shirley and Burton, remained close their entire lives.

 Samuel initially opposed Leonard's interest in music and attempted to discourage it by refusing to pay for his son's piano lessons.
 So, Leonard took to giving lessons to young people in his neighborhood.
 One of his students, Sid Ramin, would become a beloved lifelong friend and Bernstein's orchestrator (along with Irwin Kostal) for West Side Story.

 Eventually, Samuel came around, taking his son to orchestral concerts in his teenage years and ultimately supporting his music studies, as well.
 In May 1932, Leonard attended his first orchestral concert with the Boston Pops, conducted by Arthur Fiedler.
 There, Bernstein first heard Ravel's Boléro, which impressed him greatly.

 On March 30, 1932, Bernstein played Brahms's Rhapsody in G minor at his first public piano performance in Susan Williams's studio recital at the New England Conservatory of Music.
 Two years later, he made his debut as a soloist with an orchestra, playing Grieg's Piano Concerto in A minor with the Boston Public School Orchestra.

 Among his strong musical influences was George Gershwin.
 When news came of Gershwin's death, in July 1937, Bernstein, then a music counselor at a summer camp, interrupted lunch in the mess hall and played Gershwin's second Prelude as a memorial.